nptrainor/internpt-manager/README.md

 2) be easily controllable
 3) be easily scriptable
 4) work with Wayland or X11
-5) give me smooth access my Internxt Drive.
+5) give me smooth access to my Internxt Drive.

 This script allows me, and hopefully you, to do this.